 One choice for the local background is to consider all pixels that are outside the spot mask but within the bounding box.
-Such a method is implemented by ScanAlyze [15].
-An alternative method used by QuantArray and ArrayVision [16] is to consider a disk between two concentric circles outside the spot mask.
+Such a method is implemented by ScanAlyze (15).
+An alternative method used by QuantArray and ArrayVision (16) is to consider a disk between two concentric circles outside the spot mask.
 This method is in principle less sensitive to the performance of the segmentation procedure because the pixels immediately surrounding the spot are not used.
-Another method is to consider the valleys of the array which are the background regions farthest from the nearest spot.
+Another method is to consider the valleys of the array, which are the background regions farthest from the nearest spot.
 The method is used by GenePix.
 It is also used by Spot as a quality control measure, although not for background correction.
-Since the valleys are further from any spot than the other local background regions, the valley definition is less subject than the previous definitions to corruption by bright pixels affected by printed cDNA.
-Any of the local background methods can result in background estimates which are higher than the foreground values either because of corruption by mis-segregated pixels or local artifacts or simply because of local variation.
+Since the valleys are farther from any spot than the other local background regions, the valley definition is less subject than the previous definitions to corruption by bright pixels affected by printed cDNA.

+Any of the local background methods can result in background estimates that are higher than the foreground values either because of corruption by missegregated pixels or local artifacts or simply because of local variation.

-The Spot software estimates the background using a non-linear filter called morphological opening [17].
-The filter has the effect of smoothing the entire slide image so that all local peaks, including artifacts such as dust particles as well as the spots themselves, are removed leaving only the background intensities.
+The Spot software estimates the background using a nonlinear filter called morphological opening (17).
+The filter has the effect of smoothing the entire slide image so that all local peaks, including artifacts such as dust particles as well as the spots themselves, are removed, leaving only the background intensities.
 Technically, the filter consists of a local minimum filter (erosion) followed by a local maximum filter (dilation).
 This method of background estimation has several advantages over the use of local background regions.
-Firstly it is less variable because the background estimates are based on a large window of pixels values and are yet not corrupted by bright pixels belonging to the actual spots.
-Secondly it yields background intensity estimates at the actual spot location rather than merely nearby.
-Another characteristic is that the morphological background estimates are usually lower than the local background estimates and very rarely yield background estimates which are greater than the foreground values.
-Yang et al [18] compared various segmentation and background estimation methods.
-They found that the choice of background method has a larger impact on the log-ratios of intensities than the choice of segmentation methods.
+First, it is less variable because the background estimates are based on a large window of pixel values and yet are not corrupted by bright pixels belonging to the actual spots.
+Second, it yields background intensity estimates at the actual spot location rather than merely nearby.
+Another characteristic is that the morphological background estimates are usually lower than the local background estimates and very rarely yield background estimates that are greater than the foreground values.
+Yang et al. (18) compared various segmentation and background estimation methods.
+They found that the choice of background method has a larger impact on the log ratios of intensities than the choice of segmentation method and that morphological opening provides a more reliable estimate of background than the other methods.